AI doesn't replace your thinking.

 Adapt instead of transform.

 Digital transformation installs a new process and assumes compliance.
-The software has one way to do things.
-Everyone should follow it.
-Some do.
-Many don't.
-You spend energy on enforcement - consequences, incentives, retraining - and still end up running a less efficient version of the intended workflow.
+The software has one way to do things, and the expectation is that everyone follows it, but compliance is always partial.
+You spend energy on enforcement (consequences, incentives, retraining) and still end up running a less efficient version of the intended workflow.

 The deeper problem is data.
-Inconsistent process means inconsistent input.
-No integrated data means decision-making still runs on instinct and spreadsheets - which is exactly what the transformation was supposed to fix.
-You have the system but not the information.
+Inconsistent process means inconsistent input, and no integrated data means decision-making still runs on instinct and spreadsheets, which is exactly what the transformation was supposed to fix.

 The transformation model